Britons' trust in leaders' economic policy hits low

 Mixed messages on how to handle a fuel strike triggered panic buying and the embarrassing retraction of advice to motorists to store petrol at home.

 Compounding Cameron's problems is a new row this week over plans to boost the state's digital surveillance powers and to hold some trials in secret for national security reasons.
-Members of his own party, the Lib Dems and civil liberty groups have all criticised the proposals.
+Members of his own party, the Liberal Democrats and civil liberty groups have all criticised the proposals.

-Both surveys, however, also indicated that opposition leader Ed Miliband had failed to draw much benefit from the low ratings of the coalition leaders.
+Both surveys, however, also indicated that opposition Labour party leader Ed Miliband had failed to draw much benefit from the low ratings of the coalition leaders.

 His trust rating in the ComRes poll rose only 2 percentage points to 18 percent in the past month, while YouGov found that the number of people who thought he would make the best prime minister stood at 19 percent.